miams/grace-core/terraform/networking/README.md

 terraform apply
 ```

+Notes:

+* The VPN connections take a long time to be set up (6+ minutes).
-Note that this repo does not set up a remote backend.
+* This repo does not set up a remote backend.
 If you wish to use a remote backend, you'll need to add the Terraform code to do so.